Neve Ativ: Economy

 The moshav's main industry is tourism.
-Neve Ativ operates the nearby Mount Hermon ski resort, which has 25 km of ski runs on the southern slopes of Mount Hermon.
+Since 1972, Neve Ativ has operated the nearby Mount Hermon ski resort, which has 25 km of ski runs on the southern slopes of Mount Hermon.
 The resort was destroyed in the 1973 Yom Kippur War, but re-opened the following year.

+Transportation

+The Golan Regional Council operates three buses per day from Neve Ativ to the Israeli city of Kiryat Shmona.
+The bus line begins at El Rom, and also stops at Buq'ata, Mas'ade, and Majdal Shams.
+The bus ride to Kiryat Shmona takes approximately 22 minutes.
+Neve Ativ is located along Highway 989, which connects it to nearby Majdal Shams.